 South Carolina | SC Picture Project | Horry County Photos | Apache Pier

 The Apache Pier in Myrtle Beach is a great place to take a stroll and admire the Atlantic Ocean.
-It has the distinction of being the longest wooden pier on the East Coast, and in addition to fishing, it also offers live entertainment on its covered stage.
+It has the distinction of being the longest wooden pier on the East Coast at 1,206 feet, and in addition to fishing, it also offers live entertainment on its covered stage with a dance floor.
 The pier is part of the Apache Family Campground, and it is open 365 days a year.

 Address: 9700 Kings Road, Myrtle Beach, SC 29572

 Apache Pier Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Apache Pier, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!